DFW1N/DFW1N-OSINT/README.md

 * [WhatsApp](https://www.whatsapp.com/)
 * [Facebook Messenger](https://www.messenger.com/)

+## [↑](#contents) Social Media OSINT Tools

+### Facebook Tools
+* [Facebook Search Basics](http://search.fb.com/) - *Learn to use Facebook Search take advantage of it to find out data on your target.*
+* [Facebook ID Identifier](https://lookup-id.com/) - *Lookup-ID.com helps you to find the Facebook ID for your profile or a Group.*
+* [Facebook Information Publisher](http://zesty.ca/facebook/) - *What does Facebook publish about you and your friends?*
+* [Facebook Social Monitoring](https://www.fanpagekarma.com/social-monitoring) - *People are talking about you, your brand and your industry all around the social web.
+Fanpage Karma Social Monitoring shows you, what they are talking about.*

 ## [↑](#contents) Australian Dating Networks
 You may find informaiton on your target on these dating websites or find them listed on it, it could become a potential lead to find out if they were listed on a dating site before they went missing or anything releated to your target.